wbamberg/idl-reference/docs/mozIAsyncFavicons.md

 Retrieves the favicon URI associated to the given page, if any.

-@param aPageURI
-       URI of the page whose favicon URI we're looking up.
-@param aCallback
-       This callback is always invoked to notify the result of the lookup.
-       The aURI parameter will be the favicon URI, or null when no favicon
-       is associated with the page or an error occurred while fetching it.

 @note When the callback is invoked, aDataLen will be always 0, aData will
       be an empty array, and aMimeType will be an empty string, regardless